SunzidHassan/Study/LaTech/ELEN535_Adv_Microelectronics/elen535.md

 From signal point of view, FET accepts a signal $v_{gs}$, and provides current $i_d=g_mv_{gs}$ at drain.
 Fig 7.13(a) is the small signal equivalent circuit.

-- the signal current of an idean constant dc current source will always be zero
+- the signal current of an ideal constant dc current source will always be zero
 - thus, an ideal constant dc current source can be replaced by an open circuit in the small-signal equivalent circuit of the amp.

 Drain current depends on $v_{DS}$, which is modeled by resistance $r_o$ between drain and source, where $r_o=\frac{|V_A|}{I_D}$, where early voltage $V_A=1/\lambda$ is a MOSFET parameter, and $I_D=k_n\frac{1}{2}V_{OV}^2$